Ryo0929/Assignment1/README.md

 + ### Raft Protocol
   +  We migrate part of current database to RedisRaft cluster.
 All data relate to product will be store at a strongly-consistent cluster of redis server  using Raft consensus.
+  +  Compare to traditional Redis deployments trade strong consistency guarantees for improved performance and greater availability.
+RedisRaft was created for those occasions where strong consistency is required.
+  +  A RedisRaft cluster will remain available (i.e., able to process reads and writes) as long as the majority of its nodes remains online and able to communicate with each other.
+If this is not the case, the cluster becomes unavailable.
   +  reference : https://github.com/RedisLabs/redisraft

 #### Current State